RezNovae/Wake-County-NC-Development-Area/README.md

 ## Method

-Utilized NAT83 projection or EPSG 2264, then raster clipped between the projection and wake_county.shp file to create the exact area of wake county.
+Utilized EPSG 2264 as the projection, then raster clipped between the raster file and wake_county.shp file to create a clipped wake raster county.
-Overlayed the clipped projection with symbology to color code areas inside the map with the help of an excel spreadsheet containing grid values.
-Gave numeric values (1-5) to each designation to help assign grid values from the spreadsheet to each designation.
+Overlayed the clipped raster with symbology to color code areas inside the map with the help of an excel spreadsheet containing grid values.
+Raster calculated to provide grid values to raster cells.